hferee/rocq-pil/README.md

 # Mechanized Uniform Interpolation in Intuitionistic and Modal Logics

-This project formalizes the construction of uniform interpolants for basic modal logic K, Gödel-Löb provability logic GL, and intuitionistic strong Löb logic iSL.
-The latter includes the calculation of uniform interpolants for intuitionistic logic IL.
+This project formalizes the construction of uniform interpolants for intuitionistic propotitional logic IL and intuitionistic strong Löb logic iSL.

 ## Online calculator